WHO WE ARE

 The Workforce Planning Board of York Region is a non-for-profit, community-based organization working to develop solutions to local labour market needs and issues.

-Governed by a volunteer Board of Directors ,the Workforce Planning Board is one of 26 independent, non-government corporations in Ontario mandated engage our community and community partners in a local labour market research and planning process that leads to cooperative efforts among partners to find local solutions to local issues.
+Governed by a volunteer Board of Directors, the Workforce Planning Board is one of 26 independent, non-government corporations in Ontario mandated to engage our community and community partners in a local labour market research and planning process that leads to cooperative efforts among partners to find local solutions to local issues.

 The Workforce Planning Board is funded by the Ministry of Training Colleges and Universities.